On the morning of February 24, 2022, Russian forces launched a multi-pronged invasion by land, air, and sea into Ukraine.

 Our Response

-People living in Ukraine face barriers to care: a shrinking health workforce (due to safety concerns and displacement), rising healthcare costs, declining or disappearing incomes and mass displacement.
-The WHO reports roughly one-third of people in active combat zones or Russian-controlled areas report they cannot access the medicines they need.
+People living in Ukraine face barriers to care: attacks on health facilities, a shrinking health workforce (due to safety concerns and displacement), rising healthcare costs, declining or disappearing incomes and mass displacement.
 Children and adults are going without vital vaccines, and people with chronic conditions – such as diabetes or dementia – have suffered dangerous interruptions in care.

-To date, Americares has awarded 117 emergency grants valued at more than $5.3 million to 62 organizations working in Poland, Romania, Slovakia and Ukraine.
-The support helps local organizations meet a wide range of critical health needs from tourniquets and tactical trauma care for civilians in Ukraine to the delivery of essential oncological medicines to a Children’s Medical Center.
+To date, Americares has awarded 141 emergency grants valued at more than $6.6 million to 62 organizations.
+The support helps local organizations meet a wide range of critical health needs from tourniquets and tactical trauma care for civilians in Ukraine to the delivery of essential oncological medicines to a children’s medical center.

 Americares partner network in Ukraine includes lean, community-rooted organizations that reach vulnerable populations who lack access to health facilities as well as large, highly specialized partners fully integrated into the national health system.
 This robust partner network allows Americares to meet needs across the health spectrum.